alinaitkin/TrackMaven.github.io/content/docker-and-fig.md

 * `volumes`: Allows you to share folders between your host machine and the services' docker containers.
 In our example, the `web` folder is shared, so any code changes to the contained files are immediately updated on the running container.
 * `ports`: Exposes ports between the host (you) and the container (service).
 * `environment`: Allows you to set environment variables for containers.
 In our example, this allows us to configure the name of our database, [due to a clever run script](https://github.com/orchardup/docker-postgresql/blob/master/run).
 * `links`: [Allows inter-service communication](http://orchardup.github.io/fig/env.html).
 In our example, `web` needs to know the ip and ports for the `redis`, `db` and `es` services.
-Fig ensures those boot up first and then injects a set of environment variables to `web` which include the ip address and various ports of the linked services.
+Fig ensures those boot up first and then injects a set of environment variables to `web` which include the IP address and various ports of the linked services.

 To stop the running services you kill them with `Ctrl+C` or run `fig stop` in another terminal window.

 Behind the scenes, Fig has used Docker to build and then run containers for each service.
 Running `fig up` again will restart the previously created containers whose volume changes (files, folders, etc) persist between boots.
 This means that if you have added data to one of the data stores it will still be present between restarts.
 You can remove the containers associated with services, and thus any volume changes, by running `fig remove [SERVICE]`.

 After a successful build of a service Fig won't attempt to rebuild that service on the next `up`.
 That means if you want to make any changes to a built service's `Dockerfile`, you'll need to tell Fig to `rebuild` that image by using `fig build [SERVICE]`.

-Fig also gives you the ability to run one off commands in services using `fig run [SERVICE] [COMMAND]`, e.g. `fig run web python`.
+Fig also gives you the ability to run one-off commands in services using `fig run [SERVICE] [COMMAND]`, e.g. `fig run web python`.

 ### That's it!